Study Abroad Process: How to Get Started and Six Important Things to Consider While Embarking on Study Abroad Journey

 Image: The Study Abroad Process and Common Roadblocks (where students struggle the most)

-Don’t Procrastinate and Start Preparing the Application Kit ASAP
+6. Don’t Procrastinate and Start Preparing the Application Kit at least 10 – 12 months before the Program Start Date

 Typically, your application kit will include the following components: